maxlebedev/maleficer/README.md

 	- wet status from water tiles? are we that sort of game?
 	- We have two damage process steps, one for player damage, and one for everything else.
 This means enemies the player would kill don't attack back
 	- Bleed damage feels like it takes an extra turn. this is intentional. it only takes effect on the start of the turn after it is applied
+	- StepTrigger callbacks get their targets from the movement proc, in the OnStep case
+	- Should there be a death event queue?
+	- Because we allow already dead entities to resolve their queued damage, enemies get one final retaliation
 # TODO
 	- All effects on the targeting entity should get their targets filled in if they haven't already
 		- But, only the non-static targets should get cleared, and we don't have a way to store that info